Cluster headache

 Investigations

-- If MRI required (atypical presentation or persisting autonomic features), please ensure vasculature is also imaged (MRA MRV).
+- If MRI required (atypical ppt or persisting autonomic features), please ensure vasculature is also imaged (MRA MRV)

 Management